-Proposals such as the half-released Kushner “plan”, which focus on economic investment but fail to acknowledge the impact of the occupation, are doomed to failure, she says.
+Proposals that focus on economic investment but fail to acknowledge the impact of the occupation, are doomed to failure, she says.
 “Everyone needs to acknowledge that without a political solution we’re always going to be running in place — the occupation is overwhelmingly the factor that is harming Palestinian well-being, and without dealing with that no amount of investment or economic aid is going to be able to change that.”

 “In my mind, I drew a picture for Gaza that people are living happily,” says Kholoud Jwefil, who was never able to take up her scholarship abroad.
 “Every graduate actually has a job, families are living well, women are receiving their rights, children are receiving their rights, we have one government, we have one authority, we don’t have this political division.
 We don’t request a lot, but we want to live normally like any country in the world.”

 Watch Gisha Executive Director Tania Hary’s 2019 address to the United Nations, and the actions the international community can take to help, at this link.